deltartificial/simple-swap-go/README.md

 # Simple Swap Go •
-This project is a simple demonstration of a swap on Uniswap V2 (and all forks) using Golang.
+This project is a demonstration of a swap on Uniswap V2 (and all forks) using Golang.
 It does a simple swap using a smart-contract "SwapExecutor" developed in Vyper and Solidity.

 ### Environment Variables